SebastianHafner/DS_UNet/README.md

 First we need to set up the paths to our data in the paths.yaml file.

-1. Set the OSCD_DATASET_ROOT variable to the root of the OSCD dataset:
+1. Set the OSCD_ROOT variable to the root directory of the OSCD dataset:
-     * OSCD_DATASET_ROOT
+     * OSCD_ROOT
        * images (Onera Satellite Change Detection dataset - Images)
        * train_labels (Onera Satellite Change Detection dataset - Train Labels)
        * test_labels (Onera Satellite Change Detection dataset - Test Labels)

 2. Set the SENTINEL1_DATA variable to the directory containing our Sentinel-1 SAR data.

-3. Set the PREPROCESSED_DATASET variable to an empty directory.
+3. Set the PREPROCESSED_ROOT variable to an empty directory.
 All data of the preprocessed dataset will be saved in this directory and accessed for training and inference.

 Then we can run preprocess.py.